 - Cull them.

 Most chickens lay well for the first year or two, but they start to slow production around the 72 week mark.
-Many will still lay for you but output will be noticeably less.
+Many will still lay for you, but the output will be noticeably less.

 My older girls are done with laying now – I have several that are 8 years old.
-They can be seen spending their days lying in the sun or dust bathing sedately enjoying their retirement.
+I can see them spending their days lying in the sun or dust bathing sedately enjoying their retirement.

-On average the usual range is between 5-8 years for most hens.
-Hybrid layers tend to have the shortest span as they are prone to developing reproductive tumors after 2 years or so.
+On average, the usual range is between 5-8 years for most hens.
+Hybrid layers tend to have the shortest span as they are prone to developing reproductive tumors after 2 years.

 This article should have given you an overview of the main cycles of a chickens’ life.